 The delivery of SEND provision will be monitored regularly following the school system of monitoring and evaluation.
 This evaluation promotes an active process of continual review and improvement in provision for all pupils.
 In addition to this the SEND Governor will visit the school on a termly basis to monitor and challenge the delivery of SEND provision.
-The This version Nov 2020 Page 7 of 8

-SEND Governor will report back to the Full Governing Body on a termly basis.
+The SEND Governor will report back to the Full Governing Body on a termly basis.
 She will also write an Annual Report to parents on the delivery of SEND.